xho95/xho95.github.io/_posts/2016-06-06-Collection-Types.md

 * the type of a Swift set :
     * `Set<Element>` : `Element` - the type that the set is allowed to store
-    * sets do not have an equvalenet shorthand form
+    * sets do not have an equivalent shorthand form

 ### Creating and Initializing an Empty Set